Leveraging Neural Graph Compilers in Machine Learning Research for Edge-Cloud Systems: Graph Compiler-guided Solution Approach

-The final phase involves comprehensive testing on target hardware with appropriate compiler optimizations.
-In our case study, without graph compiler optimization, increased model width significantly deteriorated batch parallelization efficiency, contradicting development-phase expectations.
-This resulted in selecting marginally smaller models for constrained devices despite 30\% worse compression performance.
-The cause was what we refer to as the \textit{batch-width scaling friction}.
-By slightly increasing the convolutional channels (i.e., the width), the TCR/s has significantly dropped due to reduced processing throughput.
-Such counterintuitive outcomes highlight the critical importance of evaluating compiler-hardware interactions throughout the research process.
 In short, our methodology aims to bridge the gap between academic innovation and practical deployment by integrating graph compiler considerations into each research phase.
 While this approach requires additional empirical testing, it ensures that reported performance improvements generalize across deployment scenarios, ultimately producing more valuable contributions for practitioners working with heterogeneous hardware environments.